joeranbosma/BoltzmannMachineLearning/README.md

 The first two parts investigate the accuracy of the employed approximations, from which follows that the Metropolis-Hasting Monte Carlo Markov Chain sampler achieves the best performance.
 This sampler has also been implemented in C++, to speed up calculations in part 3.

 Part 3 employs Metropolis-Hasting Monte Carlo Markov Chain sampling to learn the dynamics of a group of 160 neurons, as measured in a salamander.
 Here, the learned dynamics are also employed to predict the joint firing rates between multiple neurons.

+A comprehensive analysis is provided in the write-up `Boltzmann Machine learning.pdf`.